 Being on a pass from the hospital is like being on a secret mission.
 You’re undercover, in a way; you’re still a patient, but you’re transitioning, little by little, into being a citizen of the world again.
 You have to act “normal,” I guess, and you realize how dumb a concept “normal” really is.
 You also start to realize how much you’ve missed your life after an eating disorder has taken it over: you don’t linger on numbers or “plans” as much as freak out over ordinary, boring things you’ve taken for granted.
-To go to the movies and eat a snack would have sounded as impossible to me as befriending a Chupacabra a couple of months earlier.
-But I began to recognize that these lovely moments are gifts.
-In order to deal with mental illness of any kind, the tiny choices you make—to look someone in the eye, to let your guard down, to have a little faith in something, anything—are the steps that bring you a little closer to feeling better.
+A couple of months earlier, going to the movies and eating a snack would have sounded as impossible to me as befriending a chupacabra.
+But I began to recognize such moments as gifts.
+When you’re dealing with mental illness of any kind, the tiny choices you make—to look someone in the eye, to let your guard down, to have a little faith in something, anything—are the steps that bring you a little closer to feeling better.

-In need of an escape and a reminder of how dark journeys can have bright ends, I went to see Return of the King again.
-And then I went to see it again.
-And then I pulled out my SOON TO BE A MAJOR MOTION PICTURE paperback and read it over and over, scribbling notes, underlining important passages, and staining pages with frustrated and hopeful tears.
+And in those tenuous early days of freedom, every time I needed a reminder that dark journeys can end in light, I went back to the theater for another viewing of Return of the King.
+I pulled out my SOON TO BE A MAJOR MOTION PICTURE paperback and read it over and over, underlining important passages, scribbling notes, and staining pages with frustrated and hopeful tears.
 Every time I thought about flaking on my meal plan or felt angry that things like eating, leaving the house, and existing seemed so easy to other people, I’d go back to the book.
 I needed to follow unlikely heroes, and I needed them to step up and win.
 (This was also, I should add, the same reason I went through a very intense Harry Potter period.)
-I needed to wrap my own journey in the cloak of fantasy in order to get a little perspective on how much work, faith, and hope it takes to defeat a merciless and powerful enemy.
+I needed to wrap my own journey in the cloak of fantasy to get a little perspective on how much work, faith, and hope it takes to defeat a merciless and powerful enemy.
 Magic is a very soothing medication.

-There are a million books on what it’s like to be inside of a hospital, but there aren’t many that deal with the weirdness that is leaving.
-Whenever I felt the pull of my eating disorder, I thought of all the LOTR characters, particularly Gollum, whose desperation for the ring may be the best on-screen depiction of what it’s like to deal with an ED voice, though I’m sure that wasn’t the intention.
-For the uninitiated, Gollum was once a Hobbit named Sméagol who murdered his friend Déagol when the two came across the Ring of Power.
-He was shunned from his community, and the ring slowly drove him to madness and obsession, changing him into a pitiful monster of sorts, corrupted by evil power and his desire to hold on to it.
+There are a million books about what it’s like to be inside a hospital, but there aren’t many that deal with the weirdness that is leaving.
+Whenever I felt the pull of my eating disorder, I thought of all the LOTR characters, particularly Gollum, whose desperation for the ring may be the best onscreen depiction ever of what it’s like to deal with an ED voice, though I’m sure that wasn’t the intention.
+For the uninitiated, Gollum was once a hobbit who murdered his friend when the two came across the Ring of Power.
+He was shunned by his community, and the ring slowly drove him to madness and obsession, changing him into a pitiful monster corrupted by evil power and his desire to hold on to it.
 Like the ring, an ED voice takes over your mind and fights as hard as it can to keep you in the dark, obsessed and alone, closed off to the outside world, willing to lose your entire identity to something that is slowly killing you.
 Choose to follow the bully in your head who only wants “the precious,” and you fall deeper into illness, until it eventually consumes and destroys you.

-Frodo Baggins, on the other hand, reminds me of anyone going through recovery and making hard decisions—the choice to carry the ring, for example, and to continue on, no matter how difficult the journey becomes, to Mordor, a truly dark and frightening place, in order to destroy it (and, you know, save the world).
-He takes small steps—all the while being tempted by the force of the ring.
-And even after the ring leaves him, the weight of carrying it doesn’t, and he needs to leave his familiar world in order to heal.
-I carry him with me, as there are days when moving forward is the only way to avoid falling back, or worse, staying still.
+Frodo Baggins, on the other hand, reminds me of anyone going through recovery and making hard decisions.
+He chooses to make a difficult journey all the way to Mordor, a truly dark and frightening place, in order to destroy the ring.
+He takes small steps, being tempted the whole time by the ring he carries with him.
+Even after he gets of the ring, he continues to bear its weight, and he needs to leave his familiar world in order to heal.
+I carry Frodo with me, as there are days when moving forward is the only way to avoid falling back—or worse, staying still.